jjacobs123/thrift-it-like-macklemore/README.md

 ### 2.6 • Is any information missing from individual instances?
 If so, please provide a description, explaining why this information is missing (e.g., because it was unavailable).
 This does not include intentionally removed information, but might include, e.g., redacted text.
 There is no missing information from individual instances observed.
 However, one important observation to address is that for the variable "delivery_time" 30 instances with the dataset for Zalando "Pre-owned" have the value 'no delivery time'.
 This value means that these products are sold out and therefore the delivery time is unknown.

 ### 2.7 • Are relationships between individual instances made explicit (e.g., users movie ratings, social network links)?
-If so, please describe how these relationships are made explicit.
 None explicit relationships between individual instances is experienced, as the instances collected are only products with their own product information.
 There could be a possible relationship based on brand name, for example when products are from the same brand.
 However, it is not considered as a relationship on itself.

 ### 2.8 • Are there recommended data splits (e.g., training, development / validation, testing)?
-If so, please provide a description of these splits, explaining the rationale behind them.
 The data is already split into two separate datasets: (1) Zalando "Pre-owned" men's clothing and (2) Zalando "Regular" men's clothing.
-The data is also combined into one big dataset.
 Due to the data collection method, it is already possible to use the data on the different men's clothing sections separately.
 This data collection method provides researchers with more possibilities for different research purposes.

 ### 2.9 • Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other datasets)?
 If it links to or relies on external resources, a) are there guarantees that they will exist, and remain constant over time; b) are there official archival versions of the complete dataset (i.e., including external resources as they existed at the time the dataset was created); c) are there any restrictions (e.g., licenses, fees) associated with any of the external resources that might apply to a future user?
-Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points, as appropriate.
 The dataset is self-contained and does not rely on any external resources.
 The data within the dataset is exclusively collected from the Zalando website (zalando.nl).

 ### 2.10 • Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by doctor patient confidentiality, data that includes the content of individuals non-public communications)?
-If so, please provide a description.
 The data within this dataset is not considered confidential, as there is no user-related information extracted during the collection of the data.
 All data in the dataset is publicly available on the Zalando website.

 ### 2.11 • Does the dataset contain data that, if viewed directly, might be offensive, insulting, threatening, or might otherwise cause anxiety?
-If so, please describe why.
 The dataset does not contain any offensive, insulting, threatening or anxiety causing information.

 ### 2.12 • Does the dataset relate to people?
 As mentioned in section 2.10, there is no user-related information extracted during the collection of the data.

-### 2.13 Additional comments
+### Additional comments
 **Intentionally removed information**
 As mentioned before data is collected for both the "Pre-owned" and "Regular" men's clothing section on Zalando.
 In section 2.4 the variables which would be collected are addressed.
 The original plan was to collect data on the following variables: product url, brand name, product type, price, size, delivery time and color.
 However, during the programming process the team discovered some problems collecting the sizes of the products within the Regular men's clothing section on Zalando.
 The data collection for the variable size was made complicated by a dropdown menu, as the sizes for each particular product in this section are displayed in this dropdown menu format.
 To be able to collect this information, more advanced web scraping techniques are required.
 Unfortunately, these techniques are beyond the scope of this course.
 Therefore, the assumption was made that for the regular offering of men's clothing, all sizes are available.